PRL-PRG/codedj-ecoop-artifact/README.md

 ```

 ### Downloading a toy dataset

+(You can run all the code in this section by executing `scripts/download.sh`.
+You will have to exit parasite interactive mode manually after the download finishes.)

 We explain how to download a small 10-project dataset using Parasite.
 We also provide a pre-downloaded repository in `pregenerated/toy-dataset` so this step can be skipped.